Phoenicia: Politics and government

-The Phoenician city-states were fiercely independent in both domestic and foreign affairs.
+The Phoenician city-states were highly independent, competing with each other.
 Formal alliances between city-states were rare.
 The relative power and influence of city-states varied over time.
 Sidon was dominant between the 12th and 11th centuries BC and influenced its neighbors.
 However, by the tenth century BC, Tyre rose to become the most powerful city.

 At least in its earlier stages, Phoenician society was highly stratified and predominantly monarchical.
 Hereditary kings usually governed with absolute power over civic, commercial, and religious affairs.
 They often relied upon senior officials from the noble and merchant classes; the priesthood was a distinct class, usually of royal lineage or leading merchant families.
 The King was considered a representative of the gods and carried many obligations and duties concerning religious processions and rituals.
 Priests were thus highly influential and often became intertwined with the royal family.

 Phoenician kings did not commemorate their reign through sculptures or monuments.
 Their wealth, power, and accomplishments were usually conveyed through ornate sarcophagi, like that of Ahiram of Byblos.
 The Phoenicians kept records of their rulers in tomb inscriptions, which are among the few primary sources still available.
 Historians have determined a clear line of succession over centuries for some city-states, notably Byblos and Tyre.

 Starting as early as 15th century BC, Phoenician leaders were "advised by councils or assemblies which gradually took greater power".
 In the sixth century BC, during the period of Babylonian rule, Tyre briefly adopted a system of government consisting of a pair of judges with authority roughly equivalent to the Roman consul, known as sufetes (shophets), who were chosen from the most powerful noble families and served short terms.

 In the fourth century BC, when the armies of Alexander the Great approached Tyre, they were met not by its King but by representatives of the commonwealth of the city.
 Similarly, historians at the time describe the "inhabitants" or "the people" of Sidon making peace with Alexander.
 When the Macedonians sought to appoint a new king over Sidon, the citizens nominated their candidate.